JvanKatwijk/qt-dab/README.md

   * Dynamic Label (DLS)
   * Both DAB bands supported:
   	* VHF Band III
-   	* L-Band (only used in Czech Republic and Vatican)
+   	* L-Band (only used in Czech Republic and Vatican) (see "obsolete properties")
-  * Spectrum view (incl. constellation diagram, impulse response, NULL symbol)
+  * Spectrum view (incl. constellation diagram, impulse response, TII spectrum)
   * Scanning function (scan the subsequent channels in the selected band until a channel is encountered where a DAB signal is detected)
   * Detailed information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, 4 quality bars)
+  * Detailed information for other services by right-clicking on their name (bitrate, subchannel ID, used CU's protection level, program type)
   * Automatic display of TII (Transmitter Identification Information) data when transmitted
+  * Presets for easy switching of programs in different ensembles (see *Presets*)
   * Dumping of the complete DAB channel (Warning: produces large raw files!) into \* sdr files and playing them again later
   * Saving audio as uncompressed wave files
   * Saving the ensemble content (audio and data streams, including almost all technical data) into a text file
   * Supports various inputs from
   	- SDRplay (both RSP I and RSP II),
   	- Airspy, including Airspy mini,
-   	- SDR DAB sticks (RTL2838U or similar), and
+   	- SDR DAB sticks (RTL2838U or similar),
 	- HACKRF One,
 	- limeSDR,
-	- Soapy (experimental, Linux only),
+	- Soapy (experimental, Linux only), and
    	- prerecorded dump (*.raw, *.iq and *.sdr)

 Not  (Not yet or partly) implemented: